Ruslan-B/FFmpeg.AutoGen/README.md

 For the more sophisticated operations I can recommend to read [An ffmpeg and SDL Tutorial](http://dranger.com/ffmpeg/) for C.

 - on Windows:
-The native FFmpeg binaries are bundled with repository.
+The native FFmpeg binaries are bundled in repository.
 The binaries source is [Zeranoe FFmpeg](http://ffmpeg.zeranoe.com/builds/), v2.2.2 been used for
 [32-bit](http://ffmpeg.zeranoe.com/builds/win32/shared/ffmpeg-2.2.2-win32-shared.7z) and
 [64-bit](http://ffmpeg.zeranoe.com/builds/win64/shared/ffmpeg-2.2.2-win64-shared.7z) platforms.
 The example project shows how specify path to native libraries.